 Many dismissed such effort as an impossible tightrope act, pointing out that one cannot serve two masters.

-Result seemed to be building intent to attract those 'more refined' and -- big coincidence -- more affluent, resulting in pricing out and eventually lifestyle-changing out everyday folks of more unassuming, down-to-earth ways and modest means.
+Result seemed to be building intent to attract those 'more refined' and -- big coincidence -- more affluent, willing to drop more coin, resulting in pricing out and eventually lifestyle-out everyday folks of more unassuming, down-to-earth ways and more modest means.

-As said, one could feel unmotivated to build any more abiding appreciation of place beyond it providing paycheck...and perhaps giddy power rush now and then for helping run place beloved by so many.
+As said, one could feel unmotivated to build any more abiding appreciation of place beyond it providing a paycheck...and perhaps the giddy power rush now and then for helping run a place beloved by so many.

 This is not to say overseers and staffs at nonprofit, or even what might be called compassionate-capitalistic spring resorts can't also get caught up in similar power trips and mundane, workin'-to-make-the-rent headspaces.
 But it seems less common.
 People often feel more inspired being part of concerted group effort.
 They're focused on providing genuine service rather than narrow preoccupation in maxing profit, gaining intangible rewards in spirit and inner fulfillment as well as (ideally) live-onable paycheck.

 In any event, intent and awareness are always bottom lines regardless of business structure.